NoroffFEU/development-platforms/mysql-case-study.md

 - signed values can store zero, negative and positive numbers.
 - UNSIGNED values can only store zero and positive numbers.

 What numeric types one should use depends on the what it is used for.
-In general one would want to use the type that atores the most correct value and uses the least amout of storage.
+In general one would want to use the type that stores the most accurate value and uses the least amount of storage, with consideration to how fast you need the data to be pulled or stored.
 E.g: DECIMAL is great for monetary use where FLOAT and DOUBLE are often used for scientific numbers where every decimal number counts.

 ##### String Data Types